linuxserver/docker-documentation/FAQ.md

 Here will some Frequently Asked Questions reside

-## My host is incompatible with images based on Ubuntu Focal
+## My host is incompatible with images based on Ubuntu Focal and Alpine 3.13

-This seems to only affect 32 bit installs of distros based on Debian Buster.
+This only affect 32 bit installs of distros based on Debian Buster.

 This is due to a bug in the libseccomp2 library (dependency of docker itself), which is fixed.
 However it's not pushed to all the repositories.